SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search: Conclusion

+We have introduced SA-DQAS, which extends Differentiable Quantum Architecture Search (DQAS) to use self-attention to learn interrelations among candidate operations in placeholder positions.
+This global viewpoint produces more stable, high-performing quantum architectures.
+Our approach, which we evaluate over a variety of quantum problems including MaxCut, JSSP, quantum chemistry, and fidelity optimization, consistently outperforms DQAS as well as other baselines in terms of convergence speed, quality of the solution, and robustness to noise.
+Specifically, we introduce real-device evaluation on IBM's hardware via MaxCut, where architecture found in small graph training is stacked and used to tackle large-scale graphs.
+This scale test demonstrates SA-DQAS's ability to create transferable, hardware-efficient blocks of circuits, pushing its practical applications.

-The project of this conference paper is based on was supported with funds from the German Federal Ministry of Education and Research in the funding program Quantum Reinforcement Learning for industrial Applications (QLindA) and the Federal Ministry for Economic Affairs and Climate Action in the funding program Quantum-Classical Hybrid Optimization Algorithms for Logistics and Production Line Management (QCHALLenge) - under project number 13N15644 and 01MQ22008B.
-The sole responsibility for the paper’s contents lies with the authors.
+\begin{acks} The project of this conference paper is based on was supported with funds from the German Federal Ministry of Education and Research in the funding program Quantum Reinforcement Learning for industrial Applications (QLindA) and the Federal Ministry for Economic Affairs and Climate Action in the funding program Quantum-Classical Hybrid Optimization Algorithms for Logistics and Production Line Management (QCHALLenge) - under project number 13N15644 and 01MQ22008B.
+AI assistance was used during the preparation of this manuscript for tasks such as drafting, paraphrasing, and grammar suggestions, using ChatGPT (OpenAI, 2024).
+The authors have reviewed and revised all content for accuracy and originality.
+Due to the iterative nature of writing, we cannot precisely identify individual sentences influenced by AI assistance. \end{acks}